 Blocks tend to blunt the blades as they normally get dragged over the wood every time.
 If you are not careful, they are the perfect spot for growing nasties which can help spread food poisoning due to just plain nasty looking gunk that’s near impossible to clean out.

 Magnetic accessories such as magnetic knife holders or magnetic blocks are – in our humble opinion – the best and safest solution.
 Some people believe that magnetic knife racks and blocks could possibly cause misalignment on a molecular level – nothing further from the truth!
 We brought up this conversation with a mechanical engineer once and he assured us that that was impossible.
 If you’re looking to get a magnetic knife holder, either stand or a strip, look for one that has strong, durable neodymium magnets hidden inside.
 That’s especially important for your safety, when it comes to wall mounted knife strips.
 The cheaper versions of holders usually have standard magnets which loose their strength quite fast – and in effect, your knives easily slide off the surface.

-Good magnetic knife holders and blocks/stands have their magnetic part hidden inside the wood so they are neat, perfectly safe for your knives and still extremely strong.
+Good magnetic knife holders and blocks have their magnetic part hidden inside the wood so they are neat, perfectly safe for your knives and still extremely strong.
 Good magnetic knife strips hold the knives firmly on the rack and pull them close with a nice slapping noise.
 If you’re going for the wall strip, get one which has other than metal surface.
-Wooden or leather covered surface is perfect, as unlike metal magnetic racks it protects the blade from chipping or scratching.
+Wooden or leather covered surface is perfect, as unlike metal magnetic racks, it protects the blade from chipping or scratching.

 Pros: Racks are an easy way to organise your knife blades and keep them safely off the counter.
 They are quickly available as all you have to do is reach up and grab your knife of choice.
 And, most importantly, they keep your knife blades stable, which avoids damage to the knife or its edge.